+Energizer E91.
 These batteries can be purchased at your local retailer.

-WARNING!
-Use only the batteries specified.
+WARNING: Use only the batteries specified.
 Use of different batteries may have a detrimental effect on the Smoke/CO alarm.
-A good safety measure is to replace the battery at least once a year, or at the same time you change your clocks for daylight saving time.
+A good safety measure is to replace the batteries twice a year, at the same time.
+A good safety measure is to replace the batteries twice a year, at the same time you change your clocks for daylight saving time.